-The principal activity of Cora Gold Limited (the 'Company') and its subsidiaries (together the 'Group') is the exploration and development of mineral projects, with a primary focus in West Africa.
+The principal activity of the Company and the Group is the exploration and development of mineral projects, with a primary focus on gold projects in West Africa.
 The Company is incorporated and domiciled in the British Virgin Islands.
 The Company's shares are traded on the AIM market of the London Stock Exchange.